EnyaCrocock/EnyaCrocock/README.md

 - ✈ Recent Tourism Graduate making my way into the data world
 - 📚 Completed: **Google Data Analytics Professional Certificate** and taken various courses on **Excel, Tableau, SQL and Statistics**
-- 📝 Currently working on: portfolio projects
+- 📝 Currently working on: Portfolio projects
-- 💻 Currently learning: **R & Power BI** & revisiting Tableau
+- 💻 Currently learning: **R & Power BI**, and revisiting Tableau
 - 🌲 Some facts: I'm Spanish/Irish and I love reading, walking and travelling to nordic countries

 <!--